huggingface/peft/docs/source/task_guides/semantic-similarity-lora.md

     return torch.mean(torch.square(labels * (1 - cosine_score) + torch.clamp((1 - labels) * cosine_score, min=0.0)))
 ```

-We get the query and product embeddings (mean-pooled across sequence dimension and normalized), compute their cosine similarity and loss enables models to learn to given cosine score of 1 for query and product pairs that are relevant and to return cosine score of 0 or below for irrelevant pairs.
+The `get_cosine_embeddings` function computes the cosine similarity and the `get_loss` function computes the loss.
+The loss enables the model to learn that a cosine score of `1` for query and product pairs is relevant, and a cosine score of `0` or below is irrelevant.

-The peft config was already provided at the start.
-We wrap the model as PEftModel via `model = get_peft_model(model, peft_config)`.
-We use 🤗 Accelerate for handling all the device management, mixed precision training, gradient accumulation, tracking to wandb and saving/loading utils.
+Define the [`PeftConfig`] with your LoRA hyperparameters, and create a [`PeftModel`].
+We use 🤗 Accelerate for handling all device management, mixed precision training, gradient accumulation, WandB tracking, and saving/loading utilities.

 ## Results

-Below table compares the traiing time, batch size that could be fit in Colab and best ROC-AUC scores between PEFT model and fully fine-tuned model
+The table below compares the training time, the batch size that could be fit in Colab, and the best ROC-AUC scores between a PEFT model and a fully fine-tuned model:

 | Training Type | Training time per epoch (Hrs) | Batch Size that fits | ROC-AUC score (higher is better) |